arrow-up2 arrow-down2 arrow-right2 arrow-right3 search3 facebook twitter youtube checkmark cancel-circle cancel-circle2 cross2 play

 Are there safer alternatives?

 Harmful chemicals can often be replaced by alternative materials or designs.
-For instance, glass or aluminum water bottles are a better choice than plastics, which can contain bisphenols and phthalates.
+For instance, glass or stainless steel water bottles are a better choice than plastics, which can contain bisphenols and phthalates.

 SixClasses.Org